About the Book

 About the Author

 Erin Josephson-Laidlaw is a visual artist who often works in drawing, painting and collage.
 She received her BFA from the Ontario College of Art and Design in 2010 and completed her thesis work in Florence, Italy through OCAD’s 2008-09 Off-Campus Florence Program.
-She currently resides in Winnipeg where she is completing a Mentoring Artists for Women’s Art mentorship with painter Melanie Rocan.
-She has exhibited work in Winnipeg, Gimli, Toronto, and Venice.
+She currently resides in Winnipeg and works at Plug In Institute of Contemporary Art.
+Erin has exhibited work in Winnipeg, Gimli, Toronto, and Venice.